-- 1. Open the wfclient.ini configuration file. - 2.
-Add one of the following lines to the [WFClient] section:
+1. Open the wfclient.ini configuration file.

-CursorStipple=ffff,ffff (to make the cursor black)

-CursorStipple=0,0 (to make the cursor white)
+- Add one of the following lines to the [WFClient] section: CursorStipple=ffff,ffff (to make the cursor black) CursorStipple=0,0 (to make the cursor white) - 3.
+Save and close the file.

 Color flash